The Renegade Death – Suicide

 1965-1999 (age 33)

-Richard Wilson is proof that a wrestler does need to be in the spotlight of the professional wrestling world to be remembered.
 Known to friends as Rick and to fans as The Renegade, Wilson had a short career in World Championship Wrestling.
 The Renegade was most known as the WCW’s attempt (perhaps tongue in cheek) at creating their own version of the WWF’s Ultimate Warrior.
-The gimmick was essentially the exact thing as Warrior, including The Renegade’s mannerisms and high energy entrance to the ring.
+The gimmick was essentially a carbon copy of Warrior, including The Renegade’s mannerisms and high energy entrance to the ring.

 The End of a Career Starts The Renegade Death Story

 The Renegade made his first appearance with the WCW in 1995 and quickly intrigued fans, as many people speculated that he was secretly The Ultimate Warrior.
 When it was finally revealed that The Renegade was not the mysterious wrestler, fans seemed to sadly lose interest in him.
 Even in the story line of WCW, The Renegade was being abandoned, as after his defeat in a November 1995 edition of Nitro, his then manager Jimmy Hart turned his back on him.
 The event would be the start of what would become a 6 month break from professional wrestling for Richard Wilson.

 4 years before his death: The Renegade makes short work of Jake Steele on a 1995 episode of WCW Saturday Night.

 When he returned to WCW in July 1996, the Renegade no longer wore his face paint and usual costume.
 This only seemed to turn fans away even more.
 Ultimately, WCW was unable to spur interest in The Renegade.
 The company chose to part ways with Richard Wilson, releasing him from his contract at the end of 1998.